Testaments of the Twelve Patriarchs: Historical references

-There is little external testimony regarding the Testament: Tertullian appears to quote a passage of the Greek text of the Testament of Benjamin in his polemic against docetic theologian Marcion of Sinope, but this is not certain.
-Aside from that, a mention of them by name appears in a work of Origen, while there are doubtful references by Jerome and Procopius, as well as specific mentions in the Stichometria of Nicephorus of Constantinople and in the Synopsis Sacrae Scripturae (long attributed to Athanasius of Alexandria but now considered to be anonymous).
+There is little external testimony regarding the Testaments: Tertullian appears to quote a passage of the Greek text of the Testament of Benjamin in his polemic against docetic theologian Marcion of Sinope (AD 85 - 160), but this is not certain.
+Aside from that, a mention of them by name appears in a work of Origen (AD 185 - 253), while there are doubtful references by Jerome (AD ~345 - 420) and Procopius (AD 500 - 565), as well as specific mentions in the Stichometria of Nicephorus of Constantinople (758 - 828) and in the Synopsis Sacrae Scripturae (long attributed to Athanasius of Alexandria but now considered to be anonymous).
 After that, no reference to the Testaments exists until they were rediscovered by Bishop Grosseteste.

 Ethics

 Testaments are regarded as exhortatory writings; ethics therefore are fundamental to the text.
 The Testaments have many different ethical motifs, the foremost of which is adhering to God's commandments.
-In this regard, the ethics in the Testaments generally start out very precise; each testament discusses a certain vice or virtue.
-Usually this is then concluded with a very vague and general reference to God's law and commandments.
+Each testament discusses a certain vice or virtue.

-Another theme that has been extensively discussed by Hollander is the role that Joseph plays in the ethics.
+Another theme, extensively discussed by Hollander, is the role that Joseph plays in the ethics.
 He is often the example of an ethical man, and the deeds of the patriarchs are often weighed against those of Joseph.